-- 35.02 In the event an Employer is found to be delinquent in remitting benefit contributions in respect to the Health and Welfare, Pension Plan, and Training Trust Fund, the amounts owing to the respective plans will be collected in accordance with the Trust Funds' Delinquent Employer Policies. - 35.03 Notwithstanding Article 11 (Grievance Procedure), any differences arising from failure to comply with the provisions of Articles 6, 7, and 23 may be resolved by the following Dues and Remittance Grievance (DRG) Process: - (a) The Union, may institute a Dues and Remittance Grievance by serving written notice to the Employer responsible for the alleged violation. - (b) A hearing shall be held within 15 working days of filing a DRG.
+- 35.04 Notwithstanding Article 11 (Grievance Procedure), any differences arising from failure to comply with the provisions of Articles 6, 7, and 23 may be resolved by the following Dues and Remittance Grievance (DRG) Process: - (a) The Union, may institute a Dues and Remittance Grievance by serving written notice to the Employer responsible for the alleged violation. - (b) A hearing shall be held within 15 working days of filing a DRG.
 A copy of the notice shall be delivered to the first arbitrator or individual on the list hereunder who agrees to accept the appointment. - (c) The following individuals are considered arbitrators who are qualified to hear and make binding decisions on these matters: Herb Holmes, Lyle Kanee. - (d) The arbitrator shall conduct a hearing and render a decision within 5 working days of the conclusion of the hearing, unless the Parties to the DRG agree to an extension of this time limit. - (e) The Arbitrator shall have the power to proceed with a hearing in the absence of the aggrieved Employer with proof of service of the notice. - (f) The cost of the Arbitrator shall be borne by the unsuccessful party. - (g) The Arbitrator's decision shall be final and binding.
 The unsuccessful party shall comply with the decision within 15 working days of receipt of the decision.
-Failure to comply within the timeframe will cause the matter to be referred to the Court of Queen's Bench. - (h) The Arbitrator shall not change, modify or alter any of the terms of the Collective Agreement.
+Failure to comply within the timeframe will cause the matter to be referred to the Court of King's Bench. - (h) The Arbitrator shall not change, modify or alter any of the terms of the Collective Agreement.

-ARTICLE THIRTY SIX: JOINT CONFERENCE COMMITTEE
+ARTICLE THIRTY-SIX - JOINT CONFERENCE COMMITTEE